 - 7. How much notice may a worker receive if a reversed decision results in the termination of earnings loss benefits? - a.
 Operations staff may issue earnings loss benefits during a notice period as follows: - i.
-If the worker received less than 12 months of earnings loss benefits, two (2) weeks' notice. - ii.
-If the worker received more than 12 months of earnings loss benefits, two (2) weeks' notice, plus an additional one (1) day notice for every full month they received benefits, up to twelve (12) weeks' notice. - iii.
+If the worker received less than 12 months of earnings loss benefits, two (2) weeks' notice (i.e., 14 calendar days). - ii.
+If the worker received more than 12 months of earnings loss benefits, two (2) weeks' notice for the first 12 months, plus an additional one (1) day notice for every full month beyond the initial 12 months they received benefits, up to twelve (12) weeks' notice. - iii.
 As directed by a Board Appeal Tribunal decision (POL 22/2013, Appeals Board Appeal Tribunal).

-- 8. Can Operations staff extend a notice period of earnings loss benefits? - a.
-In exceptional circumstances determined on a case by case basis, Operations staff may provide or extend a notice period of benefits (POL 02/2019, Decision Making).
+8. Can Operations staff extend a notice period of earnings loss benefits?

-- b.
+- a.
+In exceptional circumstances determined on a case by case basis, Operations staff may provide or extend a notice period of benefits (POL 02/2019, Decision Making). - b.
 When determining if a notice period should be extended, Operations staff will consider: - i.
 What alternate supports the worker may be eligible to access, and - ii.
 What suitable productive employment the worker could obtain in the current job market.